Fatima12/PCA-for-Image-Compression-Reconstruction/README.md

 ## How to Use

 1. Open the `main.m` script file in MATLAB.
-2. Modify the number of principal components used for reconstruction:
+2. Modify the number of principal components used for reconstruction to see the effect of the components used for reconstruction:
    ```matlab
    num_components = 30;